 As the Madison Health Department is not currently a COVID-19 vaccination site, staff at our local health department can only provide limited information regarding appointments or registration for the vaccination program.
 If you need assistance contact:

-New Jersey State Resources
+New Jersey State Resources for All Residents

 - Schedule online or pre-register for the New Jersey Vaccination Program via the NJ Vaccination Scheduling System (NJVSS)